tarantool/doc/doc/how-to/sql/improving_mysql.rst

        mysql menagerie -u root -p < ins_puff_rec.sql mysql menagerie -u root -p < cr_event_tbl.sql

 #.
-Let’s enter the MySQL console now and massage the data for use with the
+Enter the MySQL console now and massage the data for use with the
    Tarantool replicator (we are adding an ID, changing a field name to avoid conflict, and cutting down the number of fields; note that with real data, this is the step that will involve the most tweaking):